-The following offices have been designated as University authorities that are vested with the authority to confirm an emergency or a situation involving an immediate threat to the health/safety of members of the University community, create the content, decide what segment of the campus community should receive the notification and approve emergency messages for dissemination.
-Examples of such emergency incidents include, but are not limited to severe weather, hazardous materials, and acts of criminal violence that have the potential to threaten the safety of members of the University community.
+The following offices have been designated as University authorities that are vested with the authority to decide the existence of an emergency, create and make the decision what segment of the campus community should receive the notification and approve emergency messages for dissemination.
+Examples of such emergency incidents include, but are not limited to severe weather, hazardous material spills, and acts of criminal violence that have the potential to threaten the safety of members of the University community.